Improving Student Memory: Evidence-Based Strategies That Work

 The researchers compared the effectiveness of learning key terms when reading them in silence, reading them out loud, listening to a recording of yourself reading them and listening to someone else read them to you.
 The greatest difference in performance was between reading the words out loud and reading the words in silence.
 Reading out loud led to a 12% increase in performance.

 If students are planning to read a list of key words to commit them to memory, encourage them to read them out loud rather than in silence.
-Ideally, this should be followed up by retrieval practice to improve retention.
+Ideally, this should be followed up by retrieval practise to improve retention.

 Mayer et al (1991)